uttam-raj/YouTube_UI/README.md

 3. Navigate into the project directory:- cd your-youtube-clone

-4. Install npm packages:
+4. Install npm packages:-
    npm install

 5. Get an API key from Rapid API and set it in your environment variables.

-6. Running the Project
+6. Running the Project:-
    npm start